Matthieu Mirville/DPPI/Icon Sportswire

 Author: Anthony Vlahovic

 The clay courts at the legendary Roland-Garros in France symbolize tennis greatness.
-Since the French Open is the second Grand Slam event on the schedule each year, fans have to wait quite a while between the Australian Open in January and the French Open in May, but the wait is worth it.
+Since the French Open is the second Grand Slam event on the schedule each year, fans have to wait quite a while between the Australian Open in January and the French Open in May, but the wait is finally over.

 Player | Opening odds | Current best odds |